AdobeDocs/cja-apis/src/pages/endpoints/segments/index.md

 description: Add, edit, or delete segments using the API.
 ---

-# Segments
+# Segments API

-The Segments APIs allow you to retrieve, update, or create filters programmatically through Adobe Developer.
-The APIs use the same data and methods that are used when working with filters in the UI.
+The Segments APIs allow you to retrieve or create segments programmatically through Adobe Developer.
+The APIs use the same data and methods that are used when working with segments in the UI.
 See [Segments overview](https://experienceleague.adobe.com/en/docs/customer-journey-analytics-learn/tutorials/components/filters/introduction-to-filters-in-cja) in the CJA documentation for more information.

-You can call the `/segments` endpoint to add, edit or delete segments.
+Use the `/segments` endpoint to retrieve or create segments.

 <InlineAlert variant="info" slots="text" />